zacstewart/zacstewart.github.io/_posts/2014-08-05-pipelines-of-featureunions-of-pipelines.md

 Many of the steps in the previous examples include transformers that don't come with scikit-learn.
 The ColumnExtractor, DenseTransformer, and ModelTransformer, to name a few, are all custom transformers that I wrote.
 A transformer is just an object that responds to `fit`, `transform`, and `fit_transform`.
 This includes built-in transformers (like MinMaxScaler), Pipelines, FeatureUnions, and of course, plain old Python objects that implement those methods.
 Inheriting from TransformerMixin is not required, but helps to communicate intent, and gets you `fit_transform` for free.

+A transformer can be thought of as a data in, data out black box.
+Generally, they accept a matrix as input and return a matrix of the shame shape as output.
+That makes it easy to reorder and remix them at will.
+However, I often use [Pandas][pandas] DataFrames, and expect one as input to a transformer.
+For example, the ColumnExtractor is for extracting columns from a DataFrame.

-Sometimes these transformers are very simple, like HourOfDayTransformer, which just extracts the hour components out of a vector of datetime objects.
-In this case, the transformer is "stateless" (it doesn't need to be fitted) and `fit` is a no-op:
+Sometimes transformers are very simple, like HourOfDayTransformer, which just extracts the hour components out of a vector of datetime objects.
+Such transformers are "stateless"–they don't need to be fitted, so `fit` is a no-op:

 ```python
 class HourOfDayTransformer(TransformerMixin):